dotnet-guide-com/tutorials/README.md

 It does not contain:

-- the DOTNET GUIDE website source code
+* the DOTNET GUIDE website source code
-- production credentials
+* production credentials
-- analytics configuration
+* analytics configuration
-- private deployment paths
+* private deployment paths
-- API keys
+* API keys
-- complete production applications
+* complete production applications

+The sample folders are intentionally smaller than their corresponding tutorials.
+Advanced setup, design discussion, database configuration, production hardening, and extended implementation guidance remain on the DOTNET GUIDE website.

 ## Versions and verification

 Each sample identifies:

-- its target .NET version
+* its target .NET version
-- exact NuGet package versions in the project file
+* its required NuGet package versions, when applicable
-- its default local model or service requirements
+* its local model, database, or service requirements
-- its last-reviewed date
+* its last-reviewed date
-- the commands needed to restore, build, and run it
+* the commands needed to restore, build, and run it

+Some lightweight samples may have no external package dependencies or service requirements.

-Libraries related to AI, authentication, Aspire, distributed systems, and vector search may change quickly.
+Libraries and platforms related to AI, authentication, Aspire, distributed systems, databases, and vector search may change quickly.
 Check the sample's review date and current official documentation before adapting it to a newer SDK or package version.

 ## Independence